ehsan55555/sql-challenge/README.md

 ## Schema.sql

-The project includes the following tables:
+The module challenge includes the following tables:

 ### departments
 Stores information about different departments in the organization.